voicehacks/Local-Recommendations/Lab 3/README.md

 ### Lab 3: Extend the skill logic with smart recommendations
+For step-by-step instructions with some sample code for you to use, go to the [detailed instructions](https://github.com/voicehacks/Labs/tree/master/Lab%203/Detailed%20Instructions) in this lab.

 When the user says "go outside", the ```GoOutIntent``` intent is called and the code in the GoOutIntent handler block is executed.
 This makes an API call over the Internet to the Yahoo Weather service, which returns the weather and current time in your city.